Brandy Malone

 Brandy Malone, Federal Policy Manager at Schneider Electric, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements and leadership in the Energy Industry.

-In her role, Ms. Malone has been instrumental in revising or establishing new legislation to facilitate energy industry projects, interpreting new federal labor laws for the company, and advancing veteran-friendly initiatives.
+In her role, Ms. Malone has been instrumental in advocating for new legislation to facilitate energy projects, interpreting new labor laws for the company, and advancing veteran-friendly initiatives.
 She has also been pivotal in establishing a Hiring Our Heroes Committee within Schneider Electric and recruiting SkillBridge fellows and employees through a dedicated volunteer group.
+Before being named to her management position, Ms. Malone was a strategic intelligence and operations fellow at Schneider Electric in 2024, where she leveraged her extensive military background to inform corporate strategy and operations.

-Notably, from 2015 to 2025, Ms. Malone held strategic roles in the Washington, D.C., area supporting both strategic intelligence agencies and U.S. Army policy leaders.
+Notably, from 2013 to 2024, Ms. Malone held strategic roles in the Washington, D.C., area supporting both strategic intelligence agencies and U.S. Army policy leaders.
 Her work focused on leveraging intelligence to inform critical policy and operational decisions.
 Among Ms. Malone’s most notable achievements was providing strategic recommendations to senior military leaders, including four-star generals, that directly influenced the development and implementation of key policies and operations.

 After concluding her active-duty service, Ms. Malone participated in a SkillBridge Fellowship through the U.S. Department of Defense’s program for transitioning service members.
 This included a corporate fellowship with the Chamber of Commerce Foundation’s Hiring Our Heroes initiative.